Find a Niche Writing Market

 How do you find a niche writing market?
 And, what exactly is a niche market?
 It can be confusing for people just getting into freelance writing because there are so many choices and opportunities.

-Let's face it, you can't be a one-stop shop writer, like a Walmart or Target.
-Well, you can, but if you specialize in something, then your odds are better than if you don't.
+Let's face it.
+You can't be a one-stop-shop writer, like a Walmart or Target.
+You could, but if you specialize in something, your odds are better than if you don't.
 Some think that it's better to go where the money is and then develop your passion.
 Others disagree and say the opposite is better.
 It's really up to you to decide.

 What is a Niche Market?

 And realistically, one is good, two (maybe even three) is even more strategic.
 What if the market collapses on the niche you chose?
-You'll be left trying to pick up the pieces because you put everything into that single basket.
+It'll leave you trying to pick up the pieces because you put everything into a single basket.
 What if you find you really don't like it after spending a year working on it?
 It's better to have a few.
 Any expert worth their salt will agree that it's good to be versatile.
 Furthermore, you can't write about everything for everyone, but you can specialize in a few topics.

 How to Find a Niche Writing Market

-It's important to choose topics that interest you, and then narrow it down from there if you want to jump right in.
+It's important to choose topics that interest you and narrow it down from there if you want to jump right in.
 For example, let's say you want to write about beauty.
 OK, you'll want to narrow it down from there.
 Let's use hair again:

 Beauty > Hair > Coloring > Coloring at Home